 Individuals under the age of 21 are eligible to enroll as a subscriber without an adult under this Policy.
 Siblings of the child subscriber may be added to the child subscriber's Child Only policy.
-Any newborn or newly adopted child of a subscriber under the age of 21 may be covered through a separate child-only policy or this child only policy.
+Any newborn infant or child newly placed for adoption of a subscriber under the age of 21 may be covered through a separate child-only policy or this child only policy.